 For Richard Branson, an essential criteria for his business success, his compass, is the idea of ‘fun’.
 He has infused it into all the brands he has founded, promoted and seen flourish — and it’s arguable that the simplicity of the idea in and of itself is what has made the brands he’s launched gain traction and longevity in their respective markets.
 Sure, when we get too complicated, we lose sight of what we’re trying to achieve and run the risk of confusing the people with whom we’re trying to communicate.

 While the Nespresso machines are clean, convenient and easy to use — as well as making darn good coffee — some folks are turned off by the fact that the capsules for the machine are available for sale only through Nespresso directly.
+We sometimes have people stopping into the store hoping to get a small batch of the capsules to tide them over until their next mail order shipment arrives…and you can imagine their sour disappointment when we tell them we’re not allowed to sell any of the demo capsules we have in the store.

 Having GI distress after a cup of coffee is more than enough reason for some folks to swear off the stuff.
 Like so many things around food and how our bodies process it, the subject of what causes such distress is often up for debate.
 Edwin Martinez of Hario USA & Finca Vista Hermosa posited that the negative reactions to coffee could be based in rancid oils or over-roasted beans.
 Some folks think that maybe it’s just sheer acidity in the bean itself.